amk1001928/Test1_PHP_LinnaTaxi/readme.md

 List of the tables created in the project work

-- Table 1 (Jathun Arachchige Darshana) : loyalty
+- Table 1 (Jathun Arachchige Darshana) : loyalty_customers

         Related codes: